 It will be delivered in modular form over one week and involves lectures, class discussions and case presentations.
 Teams will also take part in a live case and provide recommendations on future strategy to the company directors.

 By the end of the module all students should be able to:

-Critically discuss the reasons why companies internationalise and the alternative market entry modes.
+critically analyse the reasons why companies internationalise and the alternative market entry modes;

-Use the value chain to show how clusters and broader location issues will influence strategy in the future.
+use the value chain to demonstrate how clusters and broader location issues will influence strategy in the future;

-Select an appropriate structure to support the formulation and implementation of this wider strategic approach.
+identify, apply and critically evaluate an appropriate structure to support the formulation and implementation of this wider strategic approach;

-Explain the contingent role of procurement as an organisational function and the importance of creating and sharing value throughout the entire supply chain.
+demonstrate comprehensive knowledge and understanding of the contingent role of procurement as an organisational function and the importance of creating and sharing value throughout the entire supply chain;